Fodor’s Expert Review

 In the East Wing—attached to Independence Hall by a short colonnade—you can embark on free tours that start every 15 to 20 minutes and last 35 minutes.
 Admission is first-come, first-served; pick up free, timed tickets from the visitor center to avoid waiting in line.
 The West Wing of Independence Hall contains an exhibit of the national historical park's collection of our nation's founding documents: the final draft of the Constitution, a working copy of the Articles of Confederation, and the first printing of the Declaration of Independence.

 In front of Independence Hall, next to the statue of George Washington, note the plaques marking the spots where Abraham Lincoln stood on February 22, 1861, and where John F. Kennedy delivered an address on July 4, 1962.
 With Independence Hall in front of you and the Liberty Bell behind you, this is a place to stand for a moment and soak up a sense of history.
-From March through December and on major holidays, free, timed tickets from the visitor center are required for entry.
-Tickets also can be reserved by calling 800/967–2283 or by logging on to www.recreation.gov.
+From March through December and on major holidays, free, timed tickets from the Independence Visitor Center are required for entry.
+Tickets also can be reserved online (www.recreation.gov).READ LESS